A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Experiment on Discrete Control

 \subsubsection{Evaluation metrics and results}

-The learned policy by our proposed method has been deployed on the production line and showed improved qualified rate of production than the behaviour policy.
+The learned policy by our proposed method has been deployed on the production line and has increased the qualified rate of productions by $9\%$ which is rather significant.
 To compare the performance with the baselines, the ideal way is to run the policies learned by different methods on the production line for sufficiently long time and compare the average reward (qualified rate) of production using different policies.
 However, it is infeasible to do so due to technical and safety issues.
-As a result, we use off-policy evaluation (OPE) methods \cite{precup2000eligibility,dudik2011doubly,dudik2014doubly,hanna2019importance} to compare the performance of different policies.
-Specifically, we train the approximate dynamics models (ensemble of CGANs and GPNs) on the training data and apply OPE on the testing data.
-Concretely, we compare the metrics calculated by the following four commonly used OPE methods: Direct Method (DM), Inverse Propensity Score (IPS), Weighted Importance Sampling (WIS) and Doubly Robust (DR) estimator.
-The implementation details of the four OPE methods are given in~\ref{app:ope}.
+As a result, we use off-policy evaluation (OPE) methods \cite{dudik2014doubly,hanna2019importance} to compare the performance of different policies.

+Specifically, we firstly split the historical data into a training set and a testing set at a 4:1 ratio.
+Then, we train ensemble of cGANs and GPNs on the training data and apply OPE on the testing data.
+Concretely, we compare the metrics calculated by the following two commonly used OPE methods: Weighted Importance Sampling (WIS) and Doubly Robust (DR) estimator.
+Since the WIS estimator and DR estimator are based on two basic estimators, Direct Method (DM) and Importance Sampling (IS), we will introduce the implementation details of the four methods as follows:

+\textbf{Direct Method (DM)}: The DM estimator forms an estimate $\hat{r}(\mathbf{x}_k,\mathbf{u}^*_k)$ of the expected reward given the conditional and control parameters, the expected reward of the proposed policy is then estimated by: where $n$ is the number of production records in the testing data.
+We train a multiple layer perception (MLP) network on the training data as the predictive model to estimate $\hat{r}(\mathbf{x}_k,\mathbf{u}^*_k)$.
+DM estimator suffers from high bias since it highly relies on the accuracy of the predictive model.

+\textbf{Importance Sampling (IS)}: The IS estimator evaluates the average reward of a policy by fixing the distribution mismatch between logging controls and policy controls: where $p_{\text{log}}(\mathbf{u}_k|\mathbf{x}_k)$ is the probability of taking control parameters $\mathbf{u}_k$ given conditional parameters $\mathbf{x}_k$ for the logging policy, $p_{\pi}(\mathbf{u}_k|\mathbf{x}_k)$ is the corresponding probability for the learned policy.
+Similar to \cite{hanna2019importance}, we estimate $p_{\text{log}}(\mathbf{u}_k|\mathbf{x}_k)$ by fitting a GPN on the historical dataset. $p_{\pi}(\mathbf{u}_k|\mathbf{x}_k)$ is estimated by fitting a Gaussian distribution for 10 output control parameters generated by Bayesian optimization each with different random seeds.
+The IS estimator suffers from high variance especially when the log policy differs significantly from the policy to be evaluated \cite{dudik2011doubly}.